Codit/practical-api-guidelines/maturity-level-one/src/README.md

 ## Document your API
 	* Swagger generation with OperationId, Xml comments, Swagger attributes
-	* [ApiExplorerSettings(IgnoreApi = true)] used to exclude operations from OpenAPI output XMLDocs and Attributes example
+	* [ApiExplorerSettings(IgnoreApi = true)] used to exclude operations from OpenAPI output
+	* Consider to introduce a SwaggerOperationFilter to have more control on the consumed/produced media types.
+[SwaggerConsumesProduces(Consumes="application/json, text/json", Produces="application/json", Clear=true)]
+XMLDocs and Attributes example
 ```csharp
 /// <summary>